 Not sure if the student has worked before?
 Call or email us with the students name and Banner ID and we will check for you.

 For New Supervisors:

 - Student Confidentiality Agreement optional form for your reference if issues arise with work place conduct.

 - Add specific guidelines to this handbook reference to help set expectations for your student workers

 Food Service, UREC, and other departments on the EPAF system may use this Hourly Wage Form(.doc) (Please do not use this form if you are not on Stromberg payroll.)

 A new University Mandate has centralized the I-9 and E-verify process at App State.
 As of July 1st 2015, the Office of Student Employment, with the support of Human Resources, now conducts the I-9 and E-verify processing of student temps and work study students.
 Supervisors’ old E-verify accounts will be suspended on this date.

-Inform your new student worker that if they have never worked on campus before, they must visit the centralized I-9 site on the third floor of the JET Bldg, Room 388 or 389 within three days of their first day of work.
-For example, if a student starting work on May 1st, they would have to come to the I-9 Site by May 4th to be allowed to continue work.
+Inform your new student worker that if they have never worked on campus before, they must visit the centralized I-9 site on the third floor of the JET Bldg, Room 389 or 390 prior to the first day of employment.

 PLEASE Advise your new hire to bring unexpired, original IDs listed in the I-9 directions (page 9 “Lists of Acceptable Documents”) when they fill out the Student Temporary Authorization with you.